Surah Mulk Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

-This connects to the surah’s central theme of God’s comprehensive and inescapable knowledge.
-The surah is a call to a sincere and authentic faith.
-This verse is the ultimate motivation for that sincerity.
-The theme is that hypocrisy and secret disbelief are utterly futile, because the One we are dealing with is the “Knower of the secrets of the hearts.”
-The verse that follows provides the ultimate rational proof for this: “Does He who created not know?”
+This connects to the surah’s central theme of God’s comprehensive and inescapable knowledge, which is the basis for His perfect judgment.
+The surah is a call to a sincere and authentic faith, and a warning against hypocrisy.
+This verse is a key part of that argument.
+The theme is that because God is the “Knower of the secrets of the hearts,” all attempts at concealment are useless.
+The only rational path is one of complete and sincere integrity, both in public and in private.

 Modern & Comparative Lens